williamalexakis/void-shell/README.md

-# Ash
+# Anew Shell

 ## Overview

-Ash, or Anew Shell, is a simple, custom Unix-style shell focusing on speed, minimalism, and clarity.
+Anew Shell, or Ash, is a simple, custom Unix-style shell focusing on speed, minimalism, and clarity.

 ## Features